Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Visitors: (see Visitors Policy)

 - A visitor is defined as a non-ERAU student, faculty, and staff.
-Affiliates are defined as participants of programs contracted with ERAU for the period of time they are here, and include Facilities and Bookstore employees.
+Affiliates are defined as participants of programs contracted with ERAU for the period of time they are here.

 - May use the open study areas, books, periodicals, and newspapers, and photocopy machines.